efredericks/CloudAppsDev/_posts/6-Storage.md

 Inevitably, you'll be wanting to "store" things up in the cloud.

 Crazy concept, yes, however sometimes we do need persistent data accessible to our various cloud (and even non-cloud) services.
-Historically, data has been stored either as file-based (such as an FTP server or file share) or in databases (relational for a *long* time and non-relational for a reasonably recent time).
+Historically, data has been stored either as file-based (such as an FTP server or fGile share) or in databases (relational for a *long* time and non-relational for a reasonably recent time).
 That's not to say that there aren't other options, but typically it'll either be files or relational data (e.g., MySQL, Microsoft SQL server, PostGreSQL, etc.).

 Figure 1 shows how a "typical" database (monolithic on-premises database) might be migrated to some of the various AWS options for cloud storage.